aoezd/Simple-CoreNLP-API/README.md

 ## Getting started

-Open a command line (UNIX) and type the following:
+Open a command line (UNIX) and type the following to start the server:

 ```
 git clone https://github.com/aoezd/aoezd-simple-corenlp-api.git